wyatt-feng/CS305-23S-Assignment1/README.md

 In case you know nothing about RFC, A **Request for Commands**(RFC) is a publication in a series from IETF which is in charge of setting the standards.
 All internet standards are defined in RFCs.
 Unfortunately, they are also known to be notoriously hard to understand.
 If you need extra help reading them, refer to [this](https://www.mnot.net/blog/2018/07/31/read_rfc).

-Don't be frightened - you only need ~3 hours to score 60, and another ~2 hours can help you score 90.
-Seems pretty easy to finish in 2 weeks, right?
+Don't be frightened.
+The workload for this assignment is not as frightening as at the first glance.
+The estimated time to score 90 is 5 hours - Seems pretty easy to finish in 2 weeks, right?
+It may be hard for you at first, but after you figure out how FTP works, you will definitely make it!

 ## Introduction to FTP

 FTP protocol uses TCP socket (you can use socket in Python) for file transmission.
 There are two modes for FTP: **standard** mode and **passive** mode.
 In standard mode, before transmitting the files, the client will send the server the address and the port number of the client, and then the server will connect to the designated address.
 In passive mode, the server will open a port and send the port number to the client, and after that, the server will wait for the client to connect to it.
 For this assignment, you only need to implement the standard mode.
+The FTP commands and responses will be illustrated here, while how to send these responses will be covered in the step-by-step tutorial section.

-FTP uses the following command to control its status:
+FTP clients use the following commands:

 | Command | Description                                                                | Usage                          |
 | ------- | -------------------------------------------------------------------------- | ------------------------------ |